List of Star Trek tie-in fiction: Film photo comics (1980–1982)

+Interactive gamebooks (1982–1986)

+Interactive gamebooks similar to Choose Your Own Adventure published by various Simon & Schuster imprints.

 Which Way Books (1984–1986)

 The Which Way Books gamebook series includes two volumes based on Star Trek.
 Published by Archway.

 Klingon language instruction

 Klingon language instruction written by Marc Okrand.

 Star Trek Chronology (1993–1996)

 Star Trek Chronology (1993) is a chronological reference of events depicted in Star Trek and The Next Generation.
-The chronology was commissioned by Gene Roddenberry in 1987 with the expectation the result would be "7–10 pages of dates."
-A new edition was published in 1996.
+The chronology was commissioned by Gene Roddenberry in 1987 with the expectation the result would be "7–10 pages of dates".
+A revised edition was published in 1996.

 Original audio dramas

-Presentations which include an original score and a cast of three or more voices.
+Audio presentations including an original score and a cast of three or more voices.

 Star Trek Cookbook (1999–2022)

 The Star Trek Cookbook (1999) was presented as a cookbook co-written by Voyager's chef, Neelix.
-A new edition which will "reimagine … favorite foods from across Star Trek" is scheduled for 2022.
+A new edition was published in 2022.

 Hero Collector (2018–2021)

 Licensed works published by Hero Collector.
 Distributed to booksellers by Penguin Random House.